mitmul/chainer-cifar10/README.md

 $ nohup python train.py --model vgg --gpu 0 --epoch 50 --batchsize 128 --prefix vgg &
 ```

 You can choose from Cifar10Net(with --model cifar10) or VGGNet(with --model vgg).
+The architecture of VGGNet is derived from [here](https://github.com/nagadomi/kaggle-cifar10-torch7).
+Original paper is [here](http://arxiv.org/pdf/1409.1556.pdf).

 ## Draw Loss Curve